Hiwonder-docs/PuppyPi/source/docs/10_action_editing.md

 <img class="common_img" src="../_static/media/chapter_10/section_4/image4.png" style="width:4.72441in;height:2.42762in" />

 The specific parameters of this action are displayed on the action list.
-The coordinates of 4 legs are all (0，0，-10), which means that PuppyPi’s height is 10cm.
+The coordinates of 4 legs are all (0，0，-10), which means that PuppyPi's height is 10cm.

 <img src="../_static/media/chapter_10/section_4/image5.png" style="width:5.76389in;height:0.21875in" />